svjack/ComfyUI-LatentSyncWrapper/README.md

 1. Select an input video file with AceNodes video loader
 2. Load an audio file using ComfyUI audio loader
 3. (Optional) Set a seed value for reproducible results
+4. (Optional) Adjust the lips_expression parameter to control lip movement intensity
-4. Connect to the LatentSync1.5 node
+5. Connect to the LatentSync1.5 node
-5. Run the workflow
+6. Run the workflow

 The processed video will be saved in ComfyUI's output directory.